DECISIONS ALREADY MADE

 ABOUT THE FESTIVAL

-With the US Metropolitan City of Philadelphia as its backdrop, the Philadelphia Independent Film Festival is a yearly gathering of the artist and business community that encompass the innovation, creativity, diversity, and uniqueness of independent film making.
+With the US Metropolitan City of Philadelphia as its backdrop, since 2008 the Philadelphia Independent Film Festival is a yearly gathering of the artist and business community that encompass the innovation, creativity, diversity, and uniqueness of independent film making.
+We exist at the crossroads of storytelling, film, and technology.

-The Philadelphia Independent Film Festival provides an ongoing environment for its artists to engage and network in the ever broadening filmmaker dialogue with a diverse local and international community.
+Through media discussion and screenings, the Philadelphia Independent Film Festival provides an ongoing environment for its artists to engage and network with a diverse local and international community.

-We encourage the attendance of all filmmakers to discuss their films and network with the local Philadelphia film making community.
+We encourage the attendance of all filmmakers and the curious to discuss their films and intentions while networking with the local Philadelphia film making community.

 Benjamin Barnett (Festival Director)